austin-hoover/btfsim/README.md

         * Each folder should have a README.txt or README.md describing the study.
         * All analysis scripts/notebooks are kept here as well.
 Jupyter notebooks should be cleared before commiting changes.
         * No data is tracked with git; data will be stored on DropBox or external drive with same file structure as the `scripts` folder.

+All data analysis/visualization routines will be stored in the [`beamphys`](https://github.com/austin-hoover/beamphys) repository.